ManlyMarco/KK-HF_Patch/README.md

 3. Install HF Patch, even if you already have it installed.
 If you have Koikatsu Party then do not install the Darkness and EmotionCreators preorder bonuses - they don't work properly.
 You will get some of the clothes, but it's just not worth it (and both of these DLC can't be legally purchased anyways, so the point is moot).

+### Solutions to common issues with the patch
+- If after installing the patch you have issues running the game, restart your PC and try to install the patch again with default settings.
+- If after installing the patch Studio hangs when loading, start KKManager (it's in a folder in game directory) and click "Look for updates" at the top, then tell it to update the Studio modpack.
+- If you have trouble downloading by using the magnet link, try updating your torrent client or use the latest qBittorrent (it's known to work well).
+- Make sure you downloaded ALL parts to the same folder and that the parts all have the same name.
+You need ALL parts for the patch to work.
+If the installer asks you for another disc it means that your download was not extracted correctly and is missing files, or you renamed or removed some of the extracted files.
+- If you see any messages about corrupted files you'll have to re-download the offending part (or all of the parts).
+If you downloaded the torrent, most torrent clients can "force recheck" the downloaded files so you don't have to re-download the whole thing.
+- If your antivirus is flagging the .exe file make sure that you've downloaded the patch by following links in this post.
+If you are sure the download came from the right place, it's most likely a false positive (it's a common issue with non-signed application installers).

 ## Discussion and help
 There is an extensive FAQ on the [wiki](https://wiki.anime-sharing.com/hgames/index.php?title=Koikatu/Technical_Help) and in the [Koikatsu! discord server](https://discord.gg/zS5vJYS).
 There are also some guides available on the server.